RacheliS/players-assignment/README.md

 • Create Api with pagination option for big data.<br/>
 • Add Spring cloud eurka to our microservices enviorment.<br/>
 • Add Swagger for all endpoints.<br/>
-• Writing Aspect using Spring Aop for logging.<br/>
+• Writing Aspect for exceptions using Spring Aop.(monitor logs)<br/>

 <b>** attach collection file to test api using Post man **</b>